CARIBVISTA LAND TRUST // ESG & IMPACT ALIGNMENT

 PRIMARY MISSION GOAL

 Primary mission.
 The Caribbean imports 85% of food consumed.
-CaribVista activates 543,000 hectares of idle farmland to produce food locally, reducing dependency on volatile global supply chains.
+CaribVista activates 459,500 hectares of accessible idle farmland to produce food locally, reducing dependency on volatile global supply chains.

 2.1End hunger and ensure access to safe, nutritious, and sufficient food